spewil/phd/thesis.md

 The motor system is distributed in order to solve the redundancy problem as well as to learn new control schemes.

-### Analysis of the synergies underlying complex hand manipulation (Todorov & Ghahramani 2005)
+### Analysis of the synergies underlying complex hand manipulation (Todorov & Ghahramani 2005) blah blah blah blah blah blah

 > Remarkably, the dimensionality in the individuated joint task was 8.7, or only 2 higher.
 The latter task is designed to reveal the maximal number of degrees of freedom humans have access to.
 Why this number is not 20 is unclear; the most likely reason is biomechanical coupling, although limitations in neural control may also play a role.
 Furthermore, the number 8.7 intuitively seems too low ñ suggesting that such counting methods may underestimate the true dimensionality.